DevExpress-Examples/blazor-drawer-static-ssr/README.md

 This example implements a responsive drawer in static SSR mode.

 The [DxDrawer](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDrawer) component requires interactive render mode to change its [IsOpen](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDrawer.IsOpen) state.
-Use the following approaches to dynamically change drawer visibility in static SSR mode.
+Use one of the following strategies to dynamically change drawer visibility in static SSR mode.

-* Add query params that control drawer visibility.
-This approach is implemented in our [project templates](https://docs.devexpress.com/Blazor/401057/get-started?v=24.2#devexpress-project-templates) in v24.1.6 and later.
+* Add query params to control drawer visibility.
+This approach is used within DevExpress Blazor [project templates](https://docs.devexpress.com/Blazor/401057/get-started?v=24.2#devexpress-project-templates)(v24.1.6+).
-* Specify CSS rules to control drawer visibility.
-This approach is demonstrated in the current example.
+* Specify CSS rules to control drawer visibility (this example).

 ![Responsive Drawer](drawer.gif)

 ## Implementation Details

 This example contains two nested instances of the DxDrawer component.
-The first (external) drawer is configured to be used on desktop devices, the second (internal) drawer is configured to be used on mobile devices (less than 769px).
+The first (external) drawer is configured for use on desktop devices - the second (internal) drawer is configured for use on mobile devices (less than 769px).

 ```html
 <DxDrawer PanelWidth="240px" CssClass="navigation-drawer" Mode="@DrawerMode.Shrink" IsOpen="@true" >